 Mental illnesses command the atmosphere like tornadoes, spinning everything around in circles until we are stuck sorting through the aftermath of a once healthy life.
 They tear through homes, through friendships, through careers; they do it relentlessly and without apology.
 Mental illness hit me hard in college.
 I was failing classes.
 I had taken a […]

 “Do you have a plan?”
 The words make me wince.
 I shift uncomfortably in my seat because I don’t know the answer.
 I wait for him to change the subject, but when I look back up my therapist is looking intently at me, his hands folded in front of him, patiently.
 A year ago, when […]

 The Summer/Fall 2017 You Matter Bloggers will be sharing their personal stories in effort to let everyone know that they matter.

 It's that time of year again, folks!
-We're looking for bloggers to join the 2016-2017 Fall/Winter You Matter Blogger Council.
+We're looking for bloggers to join the 2017 Spring/Summer You Matter Blogger Council.

 For 180 days out of the year we were together in a high school classroom full of 30 to 50 other kids.
 Each day I walked into your class with a smile on my face, wondering what today had in store for me.
 Each day you stood in front of the class and shared your […]